-Charles “Tiger” Edwards was elected as international treasurer at the 2020 Karnea.
+Charles “Tiger” Edwards was elected as Second Vice President at the 2022 Karnea.
 He served two terms as the Southern Division president from 2015-2019 and has also served as a Southern Division vice president for 30 years.

 He was the first recipient of the William J. Fraering Award for outstanding service to the Fraternity and was cited to membership in the Distinguished Service Chapter at the Washington, D.C.
 Karnea in 2010.

 At Epsilon Phi’s 50th Anniversary Edwards along with longtime Chapter Advisor Gene Pregeant were honored by their chapter brothers with a scholarship in their names with the Delta Tau Delta Foundation.
 This scholarship is intended to aid future Epsilon Phi members in attending Karnea’s and Division Conferences.